 Can vegetative state patients hear you?
-Most patients can move parts of their upper or lower bodies during a vegetative state, but they are involuntary movements.
+Yes.
+This is documented as authentic in some cases.
+But generally, most patients can move parts of their upper or lower bodies during a vegetative state.
+Sometimes these are involuntary movements, however.
 Grinding teeth, facial movements such as a smile, and thrashing are all possibilities.

 Additionally, they may jerk to respond to loud noises or pull a hand away from any painful source, for example.
 They might make sounds or perhaps speak once in a while; however, this is not in a meaningful way.

-Peoples’ facial reactions or expressions to painful stimuli or external stimuli can cause anybody to feel that these are symptoms of agony or pain.
+People’s facial reactions or expressions to painful stimuli or external stimuli can cause anybody to feel that these are symptoms of agony or pain.
 Various treatments are available for those who remain in this self-aware state.

-The medical and health service received in a hospital or doctor depends on the person’s response function, breathing patterns, heart rate, emotions, nutrition, cognitive function, sleep-wake cycles, and whether they exhibit signs of normal behavior.
+The medical and health service received in a hospital or doctor depends on the person’s response function, breathing patterns, heart rate, emotions, nutrition, cognitive function, sleep-wake cycles, and whether they exhibit normal behavior.

 We’ve heard stories of auditory manipulation and physical therapy used with patients breaking their coma slumber caused by a traumatic brain injury.
 The patient’s medical care team will prevent new urinary tract infections and keep the patient physically healthy with physical medicine.
-Goals include preventing pneumonia, bedsores and a healthy, balanced nutrition program.
+Goals include preventing pneumonia and bedsores and a healthy, balanced nutrition program.

 Any post-coma unresponsiveness must never be presumed to be pain-free.
 People recovering consciousness may experience pain with deep brain stimulation and supportive treatment methodologies.
 Coma is a significant disability.